davidsonfellipe/awesome-wpo/README.md

 ## Webserver Benchmarks
 * [httperf](https://code.google.com/p/httperf/) - httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.
 * [Apache JMeter](http://jmeter.apache.org/download_jmeter.cgi) - Open source load testing tool: It is a Java platform application.
+* [Autoperf](https://github.com/igrigorik/autoperf) - Autoperf is a ruby driver for httperf, designed to help you automate load and performance testing of any web application - for a single end point, or through log replay.
 * [httperfrb](https://github.com/jmervine/httperfrb) - Simple Ruby interface for httperf, written in Ruby.
 * [php-httperf](https://github.com/jmervine/php-httperf) - PHP Port of HTTPerf.rb.
 * [httperfjs](https://github.com/jmervine/httperfjs) - JS Port of HTTPerf.rb.